SunnySuite/Sunny.jl/docs/src/structure-factor.md

 ### Calculating a dynamical stucture factor: ``𝒮(𝐪,ω)``

+The dynamical structure factor, $𝒮^{αβ}(𝐪,ω)$, may be estimated by collecting sample trajectories and analyzing their spin-spin correlations.
-`SampledCorrelations(sys; Δt, ωmax, nω)` will create a will create an empty `SampledCorrelations` which can be used to accumulate correlation data from sample trajectories.
-There are three keywords that must be specified.
+`SampledCorrelations(sys; Δt, ωmax, nω)` will create a will create an empty `SampledCorrelations` object that can be used to accumulate correlation data from such trajectories.
+Three keywords that must be specified.
 These keywords will determine the dynamics used to calculate the sample and, consequently, the $ω$ information that will be available after the calculation has completed.